 To attach fondant shapes to cake simply use your finger and “dab” just a bit of water on the back and stick to cake…not too much water though just a tiny bit.
 The cake itself was a pound cake made with the simplest ingredients.
 A firm cake was needed to hold the weight of the tiers and fondant but I haven’t tried it with a box recipe.
 Smaller layers take less, large layers take longer.
 Make sure your pans are well greased and floured.
 I can’t take credit for the buttercream icing…I purchased it by the pound at my grocery store.
 The fondant was boxed by Wilton.
 You can be as creative as you want with this Dr Seuss birthday cake and the more it leans the better.
 It’s not a perfect cake but that’s the beauty.
 You’ll need approximately four batches of batter to complete a three tier cake.

 This was my first topsy-turvy cake so now I’m ready to make my next one…this Saturday I’m having a Nightmare Before Christmas Party for my 13 year old step daughter…Should be fun.

-For this Green Eggs and Ham Dr Seuss birthday cake, I followed the instructions of the cake listed on this site with the exception of using Girl Scout cookies for the eggs I had those on hand so I cut the edges off and placed two cookies together then frosted them and added the green candy.
+For this Green Eggs and Ham Dr Seuss birthday cake, I followed the instructions of the cake listed on this site.
+With the exception of using Girl Scout cookies for the eggs because I had those on hand.
+So I cut the edges off and placed two cookies together then frosted them and added the green candy.

 Be sure to a save the pieces you trim to add on for the shaping of the ham and your all set.
-Everyone in my family went crazy over it and I think it will be a big hit at my daughter’s 4th grade bake sale.
+Everyone in my family went crazy over it.
+I think it will be a big hit at my daughter’s 4th grade bake sale.

 This Dr Seuss birthday cake idea for the green eggs and ham cake came from Family Fun magazine.